gfpkelly1986/beginners-bitcoin/README.md

 - Media
     - The images for the site were sourced from [wallpaper safari](https://wallpapersafari.com/w/2XmLKM) and also from [Pexels.com](https://www.pexels.com/search/bitcoin/)

+# Quality Commit Messages

+I noticed an error I made when commiting changes to the README file on the 22nd-5th-2022.
+I left the page numerous times to grab links for images from the repository assets folder and every time I left the page I comitted changes with poor descriptions of 'Update README.md'.
+I realise these commits are poor quality and once I realised my error I changed my process of commiting to the README.
+I opened up a duplicate tab for grabbing the links and made more frequent descriptive commits.
+I was advised that changing the commit messages can interfere with the git history so I left them unchanged.

 # Design Process:

 ## Methods Used: